escorciav/awesome-ml-on-device/README.md

     - [SoC and Progress in Energy Efficient Computing - Video 1](https://youtu.be/NKfW8ijmRQ4)
     - [SoC and Progress in Energy Efficient Computing - Video 2](https://youtu.be/L4XemL7t6hg)

+## TODO

+- [ ] Adopt template.
+Move my stuff onto a default branch.

+- [ ] Adopt their convention & merge any new insgiht of mine.